-Clinch Valley Health in Richlands, VA is seeking a BC/BE Gastroenterologist to join their team.
+Clinch Valley Health in Richlands, Virginia is seeking a BC/BE Gastroenterologist to join their team.
 The medical staff is seeking to replace a retiring physician to meet the needs of the community.
-The 200-bed facility has an active hospitalist program making call requirements minimal with a full clinical staff to assist providers.
-The medical offices are located within walking distance from the hospital and with a strong referral base, the physician can expect to grow their practice quickly.
-Richlands, VA, located at the foothills of the Appalachia Mountains in Tazewell County, is a family-friendly community, surrounded by natural beauty making this a great place to live and practice medicine!
-Recruitment Package may include: • Base salary + wRVU production incentive • Quality bonus • CME allowance • Sign-on bonus • Medical debt assistance • Relocation allowance • Residency stipend • Medical Director Stipend • Health benefits + Retirement plan • Marketing + practice growth assistance
+The 200-bed facility has an active hospitalist program, making call requirements minimal, and a full clinical staff of Advanced Practice Providers to assist.
+Medical offices are conveniently located within walking distance of the hospital campus.
+A strong primary care referral base will allow the incoming physician to ramp-up quickly.

 Nestled in the Appalachian Mountains of southwest Virginia, the town of Richlands in Tazewell County is a family-friendly community, rich in cultural resources and surrounded by natural beauty.